codeananda/codeananda/README.md

 ### 🏗️ Currently Working On...

-**ChatGPT Development**
+**LLM Development**

-I'm excited about the new wave of innovation occurring due to the release of ChatGPT and other open source LLMs such as LLaMA2.
-I want to use these technologies to create powerful models that transform our lives.
+I'm excited about the new wave of innovation occurring due to the rise of open- and closed-source LLMs I want to use these technologies to create powerful models that transform our lives.

 **Recent Projects**